AishwaryaBalajee/happiness-survey-analysis/README.md

 All attributes **X1–X6** are rated on a scale from **1 to 5**, where smaller values indicate lower satisfaction and higher values indicate greater satisfaction.

+⚠️ **Note on Data Access**
+The dataset used in this project is **internal and cannot be shared**.
+If you wish to reproduce the workflow, you can replace the dataset with your own CSV file, ensuring it has a similar structure.

 ## 📂 Project Structure
 ```